coderedcorp/wagtail-cache/docs/getting_started/django_settings.rst

 cache.
 Marketers will demand cookie-intensive tracking, and Wagtail requires sessions, hence the need for some kind of workaround.

-This setting will effectively ignore non-Django cookies, and will strip the ``Vary: Cookie`` header during the caching process.
+This setting will effectively strip all non-Django cookies, and will strip the ``Vary: Cookie`` header during the caching process.

 The result is that no matter how many client-side cookies are included in